 Whatever your preference, a plethora of stitches, or a steadily sufficient number, do your best to take them evenly.
 Our brains register patterns easily and forgive continuity far quicker than inconsistency.
 So even if your stitches aren’t particularly invisible, if they are even, they will fade into the background sooner than you think.

 This last point may seem redundant, but truly, this habit yields the greatest results of all.
-In addition fine tuning your technique, it is the surest way to finding a rhythm and style that suits you best.
+In addition to fine tuning your technique, practice is the surest way to finding a rhythm and style that suits you best.
 Give yourself permission to grow and learn, and then, periodically, compare your earlier EPP stitching with your current work.
 You’ll likely be surprised at the change.

 Let’s switch gears from stitching techniques to a time saving stitching strategy.
 (Say that five times fast…) A number of you may be familiar with the concept of chain piecing with regards to machine sewing.
 This process entails sewing similar pieces or blocks together assembly line style on the sewing machine.
 It is wonderfully productive and efficient.
 However, this method can also be translated to EPP with a little creativity.